nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 >  by 11:59PM 15/03/2017

 `list by tag tag1`
-1. YATS will show one result, with the task title "Test event 2"
+1. YATS will show one result
+> Result
+> Test event 2
+> tag1 tag6 tag7 tag4 tag5 tag2 tag3
+> Loating title within application's database.
+> TestDrive
+> 09:00AM 09/04/2017 - 05:00PM 09/04/2017

 `list by start`
+1. YATS will organize the list by start date

 `list by end`
+1. YATS will organize the list by end date

 `list by deadline`
+1. YATS will organize the list by deadline

 `list by done`
+1. YATS will list all done task in the primary list

 ### Schedule